 Croatia: Canyons, Coastlines and National Parks – Part 1

 First of all I have to say, that Croatia was better than I expected!
 I heard different stories about this country.
 Good ones, bad ones.
 And everything in between.
-You know everyone has its own opinion, but I usually try to make my own opinion on everything.
+You know everyone has his/ her own opinion, but I usually try to make my own opinion on everything.
 But as you might know yourself, people try to convince you about their point of view.
 Does not matter, if you wanna hear it or not 😉 .
 I got told from a couple people, that Croatia is really beautiful.
 Others said, that it is dangerous.

 Croatia: What I got from it

-The arriving and climate
+Arriving and climate

-So we, me and my girlfriend Sandra, flew to Split on a Saturday in mid of august 2016.
+So we, me and my girlfriend Sandra, flew to Split on a Saturday in mid of August 2016.
 Split is one of a few big cities in Croatia.
-You also find Zagreb, the capitol, in the north and Dubrovnik, a beautiful old city (the city from “Game of Thrones”), in the deep southeast.
+You also find Zagreb, the capital, in the north and Dubrovnik, a beautiful old city (city from “Game of Thrones”), in the deep southeast.
 Unfortunately we did not have the time to visit these places.
 Maybe next time… 😉

 By the time we sorted that out, the next task came up.
 It got late already.
-So we had to find our apartment, which we booked upfront for two weeks, in the dark.
+So, we had to find our apartment, which we booked upfront for two weeks, in the dark.
 The place we have chosen is called Omis.

-We did not know a lot about this place, except of that it is close to the beach, just like all the other small towns as well.
+We did not know a lot about this place, except that it is close to the beach, just like all the other small towns as well.
 It ended up being the perfect location for us, but I talk about that later.
-We only have chosen it, because the accommodation (a 20 m² room with a seperat small bathroom) there was quite affordable – 21 € a night.
-Prices, depending on what standard you want, get up to more than 100 € a night and even higher.
-The average is about 30-50 € a night.
+We only chose it, because the accommodation (a 20 m² room with a seperat small bathroom) in that area is quite affordable (25$ per night).
+Prices, depending on what standard you want, get up to more than 120$ per night and even higher.
+The average is about 35-60$ per night.

 My girlfriend actually wanted a more luxurious place, but I refused it, because we were on a budget.
 It took us another 2 hours to find the apartment, because it was on a tiny little street up a hill.
-The view got the next two weeks was all worth that drama though. 🙂
+The view we got the next two weeks was all worth that drama though. 🙂

 When we met our host, the next and last little thing came up.
 He forgot our booking… but not a problem.
 As spontanious as we are (of course we are 🙂 ) we told him, that we would be alright with taking another room for 2 nights.
 He asked us, if it would be fine to take a 90 m² apartment near the beach for the same price plus free Mochitos when we come back.
 He got a deal!

 The cherry on top of our super huge chocolate ice cream cup was that we nearly got the same deal for the last night, but the accommodation we got then, was even better.
-So we got all this sorted.
+So, we got all this sorted.
 In the same night we went out for a cuple drinks with our host “Tomislav”.
 I would definitely recommend him any time.
 Here is a link to his profile on airbnb.
 He was very kind, helped us when we had any questions and he was quite funny as well.

 Croatia: First days and activities

-The beaches and islands
+Beaches and islands

-On our first couple days we basically almost did nothing but going to the beach and spending time exploring the area and Omis.
+On our first couple days we basically almost did nothing but going to the beach and spending time exploring the area around Omis.
 I thought the beaches in Croatia are very wide and open.
 I was mistaken, at least for the parts of Dalmatia – the regions name that we were in – that we have seen.
 Because of the fact, that there are big mountain ranges behind the beaches – for hundreds of kilometers – the communities had to build the streets at the bottom of the mountain ranges.

-Omis – food and architecture
+Omis – Food and architecture

-It was an exciting mix out of everything. italian, french, seafood, etc., but nothing special.
-I guess you have to join the locals and their families to experience a typical croatian meal 🙂 Prices in the restaurants set between 6.50 € to 30 € (in a normal restaurant) depending on what you eat.
-The meals averaging on 8-12 €.
+It was an exciting mix out of everything.
+Italian, French, Seafood, etc., but nothing special.
+I guess, you have to join the locals and their families to experience a typical croatian meal 🙂 Prices in the restaurants set between 8$ and 35$ (in a normal restaurant) depending on what you eat.
+The meals averaging at 10-15$.